 Squirrel — The eastern fox squirrel (Sciurus niger) is found in the eastern two-thirds of the state.
 The eastern gray squirrel (Sciurus carolinensis) is found generally in the eastern third of the state.
 The flying squirrel (Glaucomys volans) is found in wooded areas of East Texas.

-Weasel — The long-tailed weasel (Mustela frenata), akin to the mink, is found statewide, but is scarce in West Texas.
+Weasel — The long-tailed weasel (Mustela frenata), akin to the mink, is found statewide, but is scarce in West Texas and the far north Panhandle.
+In general, their destruction of mice, ground squirrels, and pocket gophers benefits agriculture.
+But on occasion they enter poultry houses and wantonly kill chickens.

 Wolf — The red wolf (Canis rufus) was once found throughout the eastern half of the state.
 It has now been extirpated from the wild, with the only known remnants of the population now in captive propagation.
 The gray wolf (Canis lupus) once had a wide range over the western two-thirds of the state.
 It is now considered extinct in Texas.
 The red wolf and gray wolf are on the federal and state rare and endangered species lists.